Temple Israel of Hollywood: History

 Temple Israel was founded in 1926 by seven men, five of whom were prominent in the film industry, including Sol M. Wurtzel, Isadore Bernstein, and Edward Laemmle.
 They wanted to fill the need for social services and a house of worship for the Hollywood Jewish community.
 A former church on Ivar Street was purchased, and served the Temple over the next two decades before the size of the congregation necessitated a larger building.

 The current temple was built in 1948 and has been expanded several times.
-It was designed by noted architects Samuel E. Lunden (designer of the Los Angeles Stock Exchange Building and interior of the St. Vincent de Paul Church) and S. Charles Lee (designer of the Hollywood Melrose Hotel and Tower Theatre).
-At the dedication ceremony of the temple, a small orchestra played Poem Ancien for cello and narrator by Alexander (Sasha) Borisoff.
-Edward G. Robinson narrated.
+It was designed by architects Samuel E. Lunden, who also designed the Los Angeles Stock Exchange Building and interior of the St. Vincent de Paul Church and S. Charles Lee, the designer of the Hollywood Melrose Hotel and Tower Theatre.
+At the temple's dedication ceremony, a small orchestra played Poem Ancien, composed by Alexander Borisoff for cello and narrator.
+Edward G. Robinson narrated at the ceremony.

 Shortly after its founding, the Temple began staging its Midnight Show, a fundraiser that over the years saw such stars as Benny Rubin, Lucille Ball, Al Jolson, Eddie Cantor, Jack Benny, Milton Berle, Frank Sinatra, Judy Garland, Shirley MacLaine, and Lena Horne perform on behalf of the Temple.

-Rabbi Max Nussbaum was brought in to serve as Rabbi in 1943 after Rabbi Morton Bauman left his pulpit to serve in the war.
-Rabbi Nussbaum would remain the Rabbi for the next 32 years until his death in 1974.
-Cantor Saul Silverman served alongside Rabbi Nussbaum, and served the Temple for over 39 years.
-During Rabbi Nussbaum's tenure Temple Israel established itself as a great friend of Israel, raising large sums for the fledgling state.
-Many famous speakers were also brought in to speak before the congregation.
-Rabbi Mordechai Kaplan, Rabbi Leo Baeck, and Rabbi Stephen S. Wise all spoke from the pulpit.
-Harry Belafonte, Leon Uris, and Theodore Bikel also spoke before the congregation.
-In 1965 Martin Luther King Jr. gave a rousing speech from the bima to the congregation.
+Rabbi Max Nussbaum served as Rabbi from 1943, until his death in 1974, after Rabbi Morton Bauman left to serve in World War II.
+Cantor Saul Silverman served alongside Nussbaum, and served the Temple for over 39 years.
+During Nussbaum's tenure Temple Israel established itself as a great friend of Israel, raising large sums for the fledgling state.
+Many famous speakers were also brought in to speak before the congregation including Rabbis Mordechai Kaplan, Leo Baeck, and Stephen S. Wise.
+Harry Belafonte, Leon Uris, and Theodore Bikel also spoke before the congregation; and in 1965 Martin Luther King Jr. gave a rousing speech from the bima.

-After the death of Rabbi Nussbaum, the pulpit passed to Rabbi Haskell Bernat.
+After the death of Rabbi Nussbaum, Rabbi Haskell Bernat led the congregation.
 Cantor Aviva Rosenbloom came to the Temple at the same time and would serve as Cantor for over 30 years.
-After Rabbi Daniel Polish served a short term as senior Rabbi, Rabbi John Rosove was brought in to lead the Congregation in 1988 until 2019.
+After Rabbi Daniel Polish served a short term as senior Rabbi, Rabbi John Rosove led the Congregation in 1988 until 2019.

 Danny Maseng, a prominent composer and singer, served as chazzan from 2008 to 2015.

 In January 2015, the Temple celebrated the 50th Anniversary of Martin Luther King, Jr.'s visit with a celebratory evening featuring speeches from Los Angeles Mayor Eric Garcetti and talk show host and author Tavis Smiley.

-In July 2021, the Temple welcome Rabbi Mari Chernow as the first female senior rabbi.
+Rabbi Mari Chernow was appointed as the congregation's first female senior rabbi in July 2021.

+In October 1957 the Temple acquired and commenced operating the Hillside Memorial Park Cemetery.